 - How do you search for certain things?

-- What kind of results you would like to see when you search for answers to your questions?
+- What kind of results would you like to see when you search for answers to your questions?

 - If you were Google Search, what parameters would you consider for ranking a page?